dmateusp/icy-polar-opposites/README.md

 ## Getting started

-You can look at our data pre-processing and exploring under `/exploration/notebooks`
+You can look at our data pre-processing and exploring [here](https://github.com/dmateusp/icy-polar-opposites/tree/master/exploration/notebooks)

 ## Structure of the website